threatagent/ruby_infosec/course.md

 >> vulnerable = true
 => true

 >> if vulnerable == true
 >>   puts "Vulnerable is true"
 >> end
 Vulnerable is true
 => nil

 >> if vulnerable
->>   puts "Vulnerable is still true
+>>   puts "Vulnerable is still true"
-"
 >> end
 Vulnerable is still true
 => nil